Santa Rosa District, La Mar

 Santa Rosa District is one of eight districts of the province La Mar in Peru.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
-Quechua is the language which the majority of the population (65.82%) learnt to speak in childhood, 33.53% of the residents started speaking using the Spanish language (2007 Peru Census).
+Quechua is the language that the majority of the population (65.82%) learned to speak in childhood, 33.53% of the residents started speaking using the Spanish language (2007 Peru Census).